alexkisielewicz/travel-shutter/README.md

 ### Footer

 The footer is located at the bottom of the page, it has fixed position and includes social media links and copyright information.
 It provides users with access to the app's social media profiles, allowing them to connect and engage with the content through various social platforms.
-Footer also displays copyright information.

 ![Footer](docs/img/features_footer.png)